mrchaoticx/demo-rex/README.md

 # CH DEMO
-A data repository for my demoing software.
+A data repository for CH demoing software.